 Yes, it is absolutely frustrating when parents refuse to follow our advice and protect their children.
 But, the law respects the right of a parent to NOT vaccinate his/her child, and we as health professionals should not ignore that law either.

 Our primary objective as health professionals is to protect children of all colors, religions, and backgrounds, despite whether we agree with their parents decisions or not.

-But, there is a growing trend among us professionals to discharge or “kick out” children from our medical practices because their parents have chosen not to vaccinate them.
+But, according to the data in this page, there is a growing trend among us professionals to discharge or “kick out” children from our medical practices because their parents have chosen not to vaccinate them.

 There are 2 illogical arguments used in this decision to discharge these unvaccinated children: